-(b) The amounts set forth under the "Bonus" column reflect the portion of the annual bonus amount paid to the Named Executive Officer by the Compensation Committee in excess of such executive's target bonus for the year, if any, as adjusted for bonus program funding levels based upon performance, pursuant to the Compensation Committee's authority under the Revlon Executive Incentive Compensation Plan (see "Non-Equity Incentive Plan Compensation" column in this table for bonuses earned at or below target).
+(a) The amounts set forth under the "Bonus" column reflect the portion of any annual bonus amount paid to the Named Executive Officer based upon such executive's performance, pursuant to the Compensation Committee's authority under the Incentive Compensation Plan, in excess of such executive's target bonus for the year, as adjusted for bonus program funding levels (see "Non-Equity Incentive Plan Compensation" column in this table for bonuses earned pursuant to bonus program formulas under such Plan).

-- (c) The amounts set forth under the "Stock Awards" column reflect the grant date fair value of restricted shares that were granted to Mr. Berns during the year, based upon the NYSE closing market price of the Company's Class A Common Stock on the grant date. - (d) The amounts set forth under the "Non-Equity Incentive Plan Compensation" column reflect the portion of the bonus amount paid to the Named Executive Officer that was at or below such individual's target bonus level for the year, as adjusted for bonus program funding levels based upon performance, as awarded by the Compensation Committee for the year, pursuant to its authority under the Incentive Compensation Plan, based on the achievement of specific performance factors, plus, for 2010 and 2011, the full, 3-year payout value of the executive's long-term incentive compensation award earned.
-Note that, although 2010 and 2011 LTIP Program awards have been listed in the table above at their full, 3-year payout value per SEC interpretative rules, two-thirds of the 2011 LTIP Program awards remain payable in March 2013 and March 2014 and one-third of the 2010 LTIP Program award remains payable in March 2013 to the executive, if the executive remains employed with the Company on each respective payout date, unless provided otherwise in the executive's employment agreement (see "Employment Agreements and Payments upon Termination and Change of Control").
-There were no LTIP awards prior to 2010.
+The amounts set forth under the "Non-Equity Incentive Plan Compensation" column reflect the portion of the bonus amount paid to the Named Executive Officer based on the Compensation Committee's certification of the achievement of specific performance factors, pursuant to the Compensation Committee's authority under the Incentive Compensation Plan, plus, for 2010, 2011 and 2012, the full, 3-year payout value of the executive's annual LTIP award earned.
+Note that, although 2010, 2011 and 2012 LTIP awards have been listed in the table above at their full, 3-year payout value per SEC interpretative rules, two-thirds of the 2012 LTIP awards remain payable in March 2014 and March 2015, and one-third of the 2011 LTIP awards remains payable in March 2014, if the executive remains employed with the Company on each respective payout date, unless provided otherwise in the executive's employment agreement (see "Employment Agreements and Payments upon Termination and Change of Control").

-For Mr. Ennis, the amount set forth under the "Non-Equity Incentive Plan Compensation" column reflects \$891,800 in cash bonus plus \$1,176,000 in LTIP, of which LTIP amount only one-third has been paid in respect to 2011 (the remaining two-thirds of such 2011 LTIP award is to be paid out in equal amounts in March 2013 and March 2014).
+For Mr. Ennis, for 2012, the amount set forth under the "Non-Equity Incentive Plan Compensation" column reflects \$966,000 in cash bonus plus \$1,260,000 in LTIP, of which LTIP amount only one-third has been paid in respect to 2012 (the remaining two-thirds of such 2012 LTIP award are to be paid out in equal amounts in March 2014 and March 2015).